 It is a dish that isn’t really a recipe but more of an assembly of ingredients that work so well together.
 When I concoct recipes like this, I always think of Nigel Slater who is the master of dishes that seem to assemble themselves, with considered choice of ingredients.
 I wonder if he would approve……

 This also fits on perfectly at Cooking with herbs.
 A monthly challenge run by Karen at Lavender & Lovage.
 The them this month is “Citrus”.

 My salad is also going over to Four Seasons Food.
 A challenge co- hosted by Louisa at Eat Your Veg and Anneli at Delicieux.
 The theme this month is “Virtuous Food”.

-- -1/2 to a whole bunch of flat parsley, leaves only (save stalks for chopping into soups/sauces),
+- 1/2 Bunch of flat parsley leaves only (save stalks for chopping into soups/sauces),

 - This is an assembly of the ingredients listed above, on a large plate.
 It makes a perfect starter but would also be a lovely accompaniment to some spice marinated fish or meat.